emilk/loguru/README.md

 * (most) signals writes stack traces.

 * Fast:
-	* Around  3us per call with no log file.
+	* Around  3us per call with no log file (just stderr).
 	* Around 10us extra per log file.
-	* About 25%-75% faster than GLOG on Mac+Clang.
+	* About 25%-75% faster than GLOG on my MacBook Pro (Clang).
-	* About the same on Linux+GCC.
+	* About the same as GLOG on my Linux Disktop (GCC).
 * Drop-in replacement for most of GLOG (except for setup code).
 * Chose between using printf-style formatting or streams.
 * Compile-time checked printf-formating (on supported compilers).
 * Assertion failures are marked with `noreturn` for the benefit of the static analyzer and optimizer.
-* Log to any combination of file, stdout and stderr.
+* All logging also written to stderr.
+	* With colors on supported terminals.
 * Thread-safe.
 * Flushes output on each call so you won't miss anything even on hard crashes (and still faster than buffered GLOG!).
 * Prefixes each log line with: